MaterSim/AtomisticSimulation/README.md

 Hopefully, you are able to write a basic code for MD simulation after this practice.
 You are expected to reinforce your understanding by writing your own code.

 ### 1.3.2 Crossvalidation with other MD codes.
 Of course, there are many excellent open-source MD codes with more functional support.
 For productive research project, you would probably use those codes.
-In this course, we recommend the use of LAMMPS, one of the most popular code for materials modelling.
+In this course, we recommend the use of [LAMMPS](https://github.com/lammps/lammps), one of the most popular code for materials modelling.

 For students who already have LAMMPS experience, there is a bonus credit opportunity.
-Please rerun the simulation in lammps with the same parameter setup.
-Post your lammps script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1)
+Please rerun the simulation in LAMMPS with the same parameter setup.
+Post your LAMMPS script to [our forum](https://github.com/qzhu2017/AtomisticSimulation/issues/1)

 # Week 2: Liquid-gas phase transition under the NVT ensemble